 Satisfactory academic progress reviews result in a status for Title IV and Institutional eligibility.
 One of the following results will occur upon review for satisfactory academic progress:

 - Satisfactory: Students are placed in this status when the SAP review determines the student is achieving the qualitative and quantitative standards required for satisfactory academic progress and can continue to receive both federal and institutional aid.

-- Financial Aid Suspension: Undergraduate students who fail to meet either the qualitative or quantitative standards for satisfactory academic progress will be placed in an unsatisfactory status that suspends financial aid eligibility until the next evaluation period.
+- Financial Aid Suspension: Undergraduate students who fail to meet either the qualitative or quantitative standards for satisfactory academic progress, after a warning period, will be placed in an unsatisfactory status that suspends financial aid eligibility until the next evaluation period.
 Notification is provided when placed on this status and the student is not allowed to continue to receive financial aid unless they complete an appeal, as described below, and it is approved.

 Students who are on financial aid suspension and have extenuating circumstances that may warrant an exception can: